DamZiobro/serverless-full-stack-cloud-app/README.md

 Live Demo
 --------

 NOTE: This demo is not optimised hence loading data can take long.

+**TODO** - optimisation options:
-TODO: add HTTP Requests caching + indexes to database to improve performence of reads from database
+* add HTTP Requests caching
+* add indexes to database to improve performence of reads from database
+* reuse SQLAlchemy session instead of creating new one per request

 [**Website UI URL**](http://dev-simple-book-catalog-app-ui.s3-website-eu-west-1.amazonaws.com/)